Julie Mayer (Desperate Housewives): Season 5

 After the five-year time jump, Julie reappears in the episode "City on Fire" and introduces Susan to her boyfriend, her college professor, Lloyd (Steven Weber), a 40-year-old man who has been married 3 times.
 Lloyd proposes to Julie but she rejects him, stating that she does not believe in marriage, following her mother's string of bad luck.
 Susan explains to Julie how much she believes in marriage and the two share a hug.

 Season 6

 Julie returns to Wisteria Lane for the summer to help her mother with her upcoming wedding.
 During this time, she forms a relationship with Danny Bolen (Beau Mirchoff), who has moved in across the street with his parents.
 The relationship is turbulent and short-lived.
 When Julie is strangled outside her house and ends up comatose, Danny is the prime suspect.
 As the other characters work to reveal the identity of Julie's attacker, an affair she was having with Danny's father, Nick (Jeffrey Nordling), and a pregnancy scare prior to the attack are exposed.
 Several months after waking up from her coma, Julie decides to visit relatives on the East Coast until her attacker is caught.
-In the episode "Epiphany", Julie's attacker is revealed to be Eddie Orlofsky (Josh Zuckerman), who mistook her for Susan and was planning to attack her for rejecting him.
+In the episode "Epiphany", Julie's attacker is revealed to be Eddie Orlofsky (Josh Zuckerman), who attacked her mistaking her for Susan.